 An officer said that the form’s information would expedite notification of the Army and Red Cross.
-The form did not specifically say that it was a Red Cross form but at the bottom it said, “Printed in Switzerland,” which lead you to think it was a Red Cross document.
+The form did not specifically say that it was a Red Cross form but at the bottom it said, “Printed in Switzerland,” which led you to think it was a Red Cross document.
 I declined to give any information and said that I thought Germans were pretty efficient people and notification would be timely.
 He smiled and said that since I would not give any further information I would be returned to my cell.